What is Statutory Sick Pay?

 Statutory Sick Pay (SSP) is the minimum amount of sick pay that an employer must pay to employees who cannot work due to illness.

-Employers must currently pay eligible employees a minimum of £95.85 per week Statutory Sick Pay for a period of up to 28 weeks.
+From 6th April 2021, employers must currently pay eligible employees a minimum of £96.35 per week Statutory Sick Pay for a period of up to 28 weeks.
 The government website has more information on who is eligible for Statutory Sick Pay.

 Employees must receive at least the statutory minimum and may be paid more if their employer has a sick pay scheme.